widecoin-project/electrum/contrib/osx/README.md

 #### 2. Build Electrum

-    cd electrum
+    cd electrum-wcn
     ./contrib/osx/make_osx

-This creates both a folder named Electrum.app and the .dmg file.
+This creates both a folder named Electrum-WCN.app and the .dmg file.

 If you want the binaries codesigned for MacOS and notarised by Apple's central server, provide these env vars to the `make_osx` script: